When is the Best Time to Divorce a Gambling Spouse?

 This means that your bank account and your spouse’s bank account will be divided equally.
 Your bank account with a substantial balance and your spouse’s bank account which is likely empty due to gambling.
 In other words, eventually, you will be giving your spouse half of your money, while he or she gambled away theirs.

-Talk To A Divorce Attorney in Grand Rapids
+Talk to a Divorce Attorney in Grand Rapids

 In conclusion, if your spouse will not seek and successfully participate in treatment, your best option is to call a divorce attorney.
 Our attorneys understand the emotional turmoil of being forced into a divorce due to your spouse’s addiction.
 Give us a call at 616-285-0808.